 Iterator pattern in one of the behavioral pattern and it’s used to provide a standard way to traverse through a group of Objects.
 Iterator pattern is widely used in Java Collection Framework where Iterator interface provides methods for traversing through a collection.

-Iterator pattern is not only about traversing through a collection, we can provide different kind of iterators based on our requirements.
+Iterator pattern is not only about traversing through a collection, but we can also provide different kind of iterators based on our requirements.
 Iterator pattern hides the actual implementation of traversal through the collection and client programs just use iterator methods.
 Check out Iterator Pattern post for example program and implementation details.

-Memento design pattern is used when we want to save the state of an object so that we can restore later on.
+The memento design pattern is used when we want to save the state of an object so that we can restore later on.
 Memento pattern is used to implement this in such a way that the saved state data of the object is not accessible outside of the object, this protects the integrity of saved state data.

 Check out Memento Pattern for sample program and implementation details.

-That’s all for different design patterns in java, this post intent is to provide an index to browse all of them easily.
+That’s all for different design patterns in Java, this post intent is to provide an index to browse all of them easily.